Best time to visit Costa Rica

-Escaping the rain can be as simple as crossing the country.
+Escaping the rain can be as simple as crossing the small country.
 In September and October, while the west coast of Costa Rica is drenched with rain, the east Caribbean side is often sunny and dry.
 When the wind goes the opposite way in January and February and brings the polar air down along the Caribbean coast, the opposite is true.

 All that wet weather is usually confined to one side of Costa Rica by the spine of mountains running down the middle.
 The Tilaran and Cordillera mountain ranges are part of the Continental Divide.
 When the storms start coming in off the Pacific, the mountain ranges keep most of the precipitation just to the west.
 When heavy tropical storms come in from the Caribbean Sea, the mountains keep the rain from crossing the country.